 Methow Arts enriches the lives of students, teachers and other community members in Okanogan County through quality arts education programs and by sharing student work through public art and presentations.

-Methow Arts also offers a robust presenting season in the schools, bringing three professional touring groups to perform in school-wide assemblies.
-Our 2017-2018 presenting season in the schools includes:
+Methow Arts also offers a robust presenting season in the schools, bringing four professional touring groups to perform in school-wide assemblies.
+During the 2019-2020 school year, we have scheduled these four groups to perform in partner schools in Okanogan County:

 ARTS EDUCATION PROGRAMS IN PUBLIC SCHOOLS